pacobaco/kongfinger/README.md

 # matrix populates d

+for x in d:             # loop through the matrix by vector row print x[1]            # print HBCU URL

 ****************************************************************************

 # current uses are collocation of index terms, href text term frequency, and image & email scraping